 Tokyo also has also moved to specifically lift intercept orders, based on assessments and expectations of future North Korean missile testing.
 For example, following the spate of North Korean Musudan intermediate-range ballistic missile testing in early June, Tokyo lifted an intercept order.

-Because North Korea does not provide transparency or filed a Notice to Airmen (NOTAM) regarding its ballistic missile testing, Japan is stuck issuing intercept orders based on incomplete information.
+Because North Korea does not provide transparency or file a Notice to Airmen (NOTAM) regarding its ballistic missile testing, Japan is stuck issuing intercept orders based on incomplete information.
 For instance, Kyodo reports that no intercept order was in place during last week’s Rodong test.

 When intercept orders are issued, Japan’s Self-Defense Forces operationalize two specific capabilities: The Maritime Self-Defense Force places its SM-3 Aegis-equipped guided missile destroyers on alert while the Air Self-Defense Force readies Patriot Advanced Capability-3 (PAC-3) missile interceptors in and around Tokyo.